TheIdoLevy/Markov-Decision-Process/README.md

 # MDP Solver: Value and Policy Iteration

-This repository contains a Python implementation of a **Markov Decision Process (MDP)** solver, implemented from scratch.
+This repository contains a Python implementation of a **Markov Decision Process (MDP)** solver, self implemented from scratch.
 It utilizes two fundamental reinforcement learning algorithms—**Value Iteration** and **Policy Iteration**-to find the optimal policy and utility values for a given grid-based environment.

 ---